The Ultimate Guide To Creating a Great Content Brief

 Using AI to Help You Create a Content Brief

 If you don’t have time to make a full brief from scratch, AI can help you get started.
 AI can be used to make a brief template or outline to help you structure your brief.
-With the right prompts, tools like ChatGPT can help you create a rough version of your content brief in minutes.
+With the right prompts, tools like ChatGPT can help you create a rough version of your content brief in minutes which you can then stylise and make more presentable in Canva Docs.

 For example, you can input the topic, target audience, and the primary keyword, and the AI will suggest a structure or content outline.
 You can then edit this to suit your tone, goals, and internal requirements.